 Gradually add the chocolate chips to the dough.
 Mix for 30 seconds more still on low speed.

-4 Scoop the cookies: Using a large (2 ounce) ice cream scoop, or a lightly greased 1/4 measuring cup, scoop the dough onto your prepared sheet pan.
+Using a large (2 ounce) ice cream scoop, or a lightly greased 1/4 measuring cup, scoop the dough onto your prepared sheet pan.

 Slightly flatten each cookie with the back of your scoop or measuring cup.

-5 Bake the cookies: Bake for 15 to 18 minutes, or until the outer edges of the cookies are slightly browned and the centers are puffed.
+Bake for 15 to 18 minutes, or until the outer edges of the cookies are slightly browned and the centers are puffed.

-6 Cool and store the cookies: Remove the pan from the oven and allow the cookies to cool slightly (about 5 minutes) before enjoying.
+Remove the pan from the oven and allow the cookies to cool slightly (about 5 minutes) before enjoying.
 Store the cookies in an airtight container for up to 48 hours.
 (See headnotes for freezing instructions.